BatedUrGonnaDie/salty_bot/README.md

 broadcaster uses this command the quote/pun will go straight into the live file (that means be careful).
 In the future you will be able to move them over through twitch chat so you don't have to do it manually.

-`!review <type> <decision>` will allow you to review your quotes and puns through chat.
-Use `start` for `<decision>` and that will load them up into the dictionary.
-From there you can use `approve` or `reject` to decide if you like the text.
-Once you have finished reviewing, use `commit` to save the changes to the live file.

 `!song` will display the current song you are playing on osu if you have osu!np going and your game is set to Osu!, or it will output the current song you are listening to from a media player if you have something that can read the info from them (I use [SMG](http://obsproject.com/forum/threads/smg-now-playing.12744/) for this).
 This command currently